onlogic/onlogic-m031-manager/README.rst

 ========
 There are several examples in the ``examples`` directory.
 The examples are designed to run from the command line and follow the setup seen above.
-Make sure, however, that for Automotive settings, you enable the COM visibility in the BIOS.
+Make sure, however, that for Automotive settings, COM visibility is enabled within the BIOS.

 The examples are designed to be run from the command line with: